What is the work-life balance?

-Generally, when people refer to achieving work-like balance, they talk about a work schedule that doesn’t require them to sacrifice their personal time in favour of longer hours.
+Generally, when people refer to achieving work-life balance, they talk about a work schedule that doesn’t require them to sacrifice their personal time in favour of longer hours.
 Getting that balance right is often seen as vital to worker happiness and an admirable organisational culture.

 Why is work-life balance important?

 Everyone wants more time in the day to do things they like, so isn’t a better work-life balance just wishful thinking?
 Actually, it’s far more than that.
 Achieving a work-life balance has proven to be vital for mental health and even physical health, both for office workers and freelancers.
 A lack of balance can lead to what is known as 'burnout', defined by the World Health Organization as:

 “…a syndrome conceptualised as resulting from chronic workplace stress that has not been successfully managed ... feelings of energy depletion or exhaustion; increased mental distance from one’s job, or feelings of negativism or cynicism related to one's job; and reduced professional efficacy.”